ICB Website Usage

 Tickets are sold subject to the following conditions:

-- Cancellations received up to 14 days prior to the event are fully refundable
+- Cancellations received within 14 days of the event – No refund.

 - ICB / Venue Owner reserves the right, without refund or compensation, to refuse admission/evict any person(s) whose conduct is disorderly or inappropriate.